 These may be beneficial in treating tumors on the skin, such as mall stem tumors, for example.

-When using topicals, I suggest applying them 1 per day, assessing how your dog responds, and then adjusting the dosage as necessary.
+When using topicals, I suggest applying them once per day, assessing how your dog responds, and then adjusting the dosage as necessary.

 I mentioned earlier that I had great success using CBD on my dog Rosie.

 There are thousands of other pet owners all around the globe that give their pets CBD either as a medicine or health supplement.

 These people have great results with CBD, and find it helps their pets deal with everything from eating problems to pain and anxiety.

 Many of these people also use CBD to help their pets deal with malignant tumors or the side effects of treatment.

 I wanted to quickly highlight a few testimonials that you might be able to relate to: